jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 # Introduction
 The Domain Name System (DNS) is a common Application Layer protocol that communicates over port 53.
 Many organisations will allow traffic over this protocol because it is essential for translating domain names into IP addresses.
 Adversaries may use this to their advantage and communicate with their Command and Control (C2) servers over this commonly-used protocol, blending in with normal traffic.

 In today's lab I will be demonstrating my own take on this issue, showcasing one way in which an adversary may exfiltrate data using DNS queries.
-It walks through the configuration of an infected machine and a DNS server, and includes scripts that demonstrate how adversaries might extract, encode and transmit data.
+It walks through the configuration of an infected machine, DNS server, gateway, and includes scripts that demonstrate how adversaries might extract, encode and transmit data.
 The lab concludes with a blue team investigation into detection and remediation strategies.

 Though the main technique explored in this lab is `T1081.004`, there is a slight crossover with `T1132.001`.
 This is because domain queries made over the DNS protocol can fail if any obscure characters exist, therefore all exfiltrated data from the infected machine is encoded with base64 first.
 This isn't a direct demonstration of the technique itself, but rather a necessary caveat of my chosen extraction method.
 In this case, the infected machine refers to the system hosting malware, which extracts system information and exfiltrates it to a malicious DNS server.